G1ANT-Robot/G1ANT.Manual/appendices/common-arguments.md

 ## errorcall

-With the `errorcall` argument you can specify the procedure name to call in case an error occurs.
+With the `errorcall` argument you can specify the procedure name to call in case an error occurs or a timeout expires.

 ### Example